 Iemitsu, Tsuna's father, often comes under criticism for his negligence towards Tsuna and Nana (especially so in the final arc, where he nearly kills Tsuna during a poorly-communicated Stealth Mentor moment).
 Others feel that the fact he's often protecting his family while working for CEDEF justifies the neglect.
 That said, many fans see him as The Scrappy.

-Chrome, by the fans she's either considered to be a likeable character due to her Undying Loyalty with Mukuro and tragic backstory that makes fans feel sorry for her, or she's considered to be a useless steryotype that serves no purpose in the series and constantly needs Mukuro to fight her battles for her.
+Chrome, by the fans she's either considered to be a likable character due to her Undying Loyalty with Mukuro and tragic backstory that makes fans feel sorry for her, or she's considered to be a useless stereotype that serves no purpose in the series and constantly needs Mukuro to fight her battles for her.

 YamamotoxWall was a common joke during the early days of the fandom, and is still remembered rather fondly. explanation In his fight with Genkishi, Yamamoto has the upper hand right up until Genkishi tricks him into running headfirst into a reinforced steel wall, effectively OHKO'ing him.
 For some the scene was so jarring that it was hilarious, and thus the joke ship took off.